 Think about the little details of each day and what you can add to make the trip more comfortable for you.
 These could include:

 - Shipping your luggage ahead of your arrival.
 Some shipping companies offer to send your luggage to your destination before your arrival.
-This cuts down the time spent on airports by half and can add that extra comfort to your plan.
+This cuts down the time spent at airports by half and can add that extra comfort to your plan.

 - Planning your airport arrival time according to COVID.
 Find out from recent travelers how long the lines are at the airport and decide on a reasonable time to arrive early.